• Skip to Content

 *

 Students whose cumulative GPA falls below 2.75 will be placed on academic probation.
-If the GPA is not brought up to 2.75 by the end of the following semester, the student will be suspended from the MS in Business Data Analytics program.
-Students who are suspended from the program will not be allowed to enroll in program courses for one year.
+If the GPA is not brought up to 2.75 by the end of the following semester, the student will be dismissed from the MS in Applied AI and Data Analytics program.

 Suggested Plan of Study (1-year option)